agrc/gis.utah.gov/data/googleimagery/index.md

 ### Archive Services
 {: .text-left}

-In addition to the statewide `utah` Google imagery service layer there are archive layers available, `utah_2012archive` and `utah_2013archive`.
-As new imagery is collected and added to the <em>utah</em> layer the older replaced imagery is placed into the layer that corresponds to the year the imagery was originally collected.
+In addition to the statewide `utah` Google imagery service layer there are archive layers available (ex. `utah_2011archive`).
+As new imagery is collected and added to the `utah` layer the new imagery is also placed into the layer that corresponds to the year the imagery was collected.
 If you are not seeing the <a href="{{ "/downloads/ArchiveServices.png" | prepend: site.baseurl }}"> archive service layers</a> simply go to ArcCatalog or ArcMap's Catalog Viewer and right-click the GIS Server connection created to access the imagery service and select `Refresh`.

 ### Flight Dates
 {: .text-left}